helderscrolls/test-lifeaz-everydayHeroes/README.md

 PORT = port you wish to use for your back
 ````

-# CORS is opened on all ports for testing purposes, please change it to your speficic front port before deploying online for security reasons.
+CORS is opened on all ports for testing purposes, please change it to your speficic front port before deploying it online, for security reasons.